bigmms/prior_guided_network_hdr/README.md

 ```
 2. Place your own **LDR images** in `./HDR` folder.
 (There are several sample images there).
 3. Download pretrained models from [Google Drive](https://drive.google.com/file/d/19lT7K_Ea0qYsEIBI44tS8D76tHUhDoxU/view?usp=sharing).
 Place the trained model in `./saved_models`.
 4. Run test.
-We provide the trained model and you can config in the `test.py`.
+We provide the trained model and you can config in the `test.py`.You can run different models and testing datasets by changing input arguments.
 ```
-python agent_test.py
+# To run with different models, set --model as your model path.
+# To run for different testing dataset, you need to set --testing_dir as your data path.

+cd $makeReposit/prior_guided_network_hdr

+# Test model
+python test.py --model_path ./saved_model/generator.h5 --testing_dir ./Test/Images/
 ```

 5. The results are in `./test/test_run/results` folder.

 ## Results
 ![](./results.png)